Single Digital Gateway

 • for research or education

-• Your activities will not cause the plant or animal species to decline in number.
+• to reintroduce or import plant and animal species Your activities will not cause the plant or animal species to decline in number.

 Consult with the stakeholders first.
 This is, for example, the manager of the nature conservation area.
 Check the province’s website in advance for more information.